praveenmaurya09/praveenmaurya09/README.md

 -->

-A jr. flutter developer and freelancer from the India.
+A Junior flutter developer and freelancer from the India.
 I have diverse experience in terms of web development and administrative roles, and I am always up for challenges.
 Skilled in virtual assistant, tech support and administrative roles.
 I enjoy learning new skills, I am very keen on details.
 Besides programming, I have an immense interest in music.

 - 🔭 I’m currently learning and improving on flutter development.
 - 💬 Brainstorm with me over tech, algorithms, career, and music